laravel-streams/streams/README.md

 ## Starter Project

-This is a blank full stack project.
+This is a blank full-stack project.
 Make something awesome with it!

+### Features

+- Users
+- Files
+- Navigation
+- Admin Panel

 ## Getting Started